JSS University Mysore 2025

 Option 4) HIV Infection

 Answer: Gonorrhoea is a common sexually transmitted disease caused by the bacterium Neisseria gonorrhoeae.
 When detected early and treated properly with appropriate antibiotics, gonorrhoea can be completely cured.
 It is important to seek medical attention and adhere to the prescribed treatment to ensure the effective eradication of the infection.
-However, it is worth noting that the emergence of antibiotic-resistant strains of Neisseria gonorrhoeae is a growing concern, emphasizing the importance of early detection and appropriate treatment.
+However, it is worth noting that the emergence of antibiotic-resistant strains of Neisseria gonorrhoeae is a growing concern, emphasising the importance of early detection and appropriate treatment.

 Hence, the correct answer is Option 2) Gonorrhoea.